-Bringing together care delivery, physicians and health solutions to advance health and personalize care for area families, Memorial Hermann has created Houston's most comprehensive, integrated health system with more than 260 care delivery sites, including 17 area hospitals and numerous specialty institutes, programs and services.
-MHMD, the Memorial Hermann Physician Network, comprises more than 3,600 clinically integrated physicians, including Memorial Hermann Medical Group, Children's Memorial Hermann Pediatrics and affiliated physicians.
-The System's ambulatory care network includes Memorial Hermann-GoHealth Urgent Care and Memorial Hermann Convenient Care Centers as well as a comprehensive array of home health services, rehabilitation centers, outpatient diagnostic, laboratory, imaging and breast care services.
-The My Memorial Hermann patient portal connects you to care faster and makes it easier to manage your health all in one place.
-My Memorial Hermann and MyChart allow you to schedule an in-person or video visit appointment, message your care team, view lab and test results and more.
+Bringing together care delivery, physicians and health solutions to advance health, Memorial Hermann has created Houston's most comprehensive integrated health system with more than 250 care delivery sites, including 17\ area hospitals and numerous specialty institutes, programs and services.
+MHMD, the Memorial Hermann Physician Network, comprises more than 3,600 clinically integrated physicians, including Memorial Hermann Medical Group, Children's Memorial Hermann Pediatrics, UT Physicians and independent practitioners.
+The System's ambulatory care network includes Memorial Hermann-GoHealth Urgent Care and Memorial Hermann Convenient Care Centers as well as a comprehensive array of home health services, rehabilitation centers, outpatient diagnostic, imaging and breast care services.
+Memorial Hermann's Everyday Well provides expanded access to care and innovative tools and services including Memorial Hermann-GoHealth Virtual Urgent Care and Virtual Office Visits, making it easier than ever to get well-and stay well.

-At Memorial Hermann, we use our resources to make a real difference in the health of the community, contributing in excess of \$472 million annually in uncompensated care and community benefit programs, including an award-winning network of school-based health centers.
-A trusted health care resource for more than a century, Memorial Hermann continues to deliver health care built on a legacy of caring and innovation as we work toward creating healthier communities, now and for generations to come.
+At Memorial Hermann, we use our resources to make a real difference in the health of the community, contributing in excess of \$464 million annually in uncompensated care and community benefit programs, including an award-winning network of school-based health centers.
+A trusted health care resource for more than a century, Memorial Hermann continues to deliver health care built on a legacy of caring and innovation.